Dance Etiquettes for Students

 1. No Street shoes allowed in the studio space. (bring clean shoes to use if they are required by the instructor).

 2. Wear suitable attire.
-Avoid wearing too much jewelry, coins or costume accessories to dance class.
+Avoid carrying too much jewellery, coins or costume accessories to dance class.

 4. Hair must be secured in a bun/pony for jazz and salsa, pulled back and off the neck for all other classes.